jdeluyck/kcoreorg-website/_posts/2007/2007-10-24-symbian-software-update.md

   - update
 format: link
 ---
-I&#8217;ve just updated <a href="https://kcore.org/2007/07/27/software-for-the-nokia-e65/" target="_blank">my list of applications I use</a> on my Nokia E65.
+I've just updated <a href="https://kcore.org/2007/07/27/software-for-the-nokia-e65/" target="_blank">my list of applications I use</a> on my Nokia E65.
 Go take a peek!

 ;)